Pypy233/Library-Info-App/README.md

 # Introduction

 Design patterns provide us with a general reusable solution to a common design problem.
 They are reusable  since they are tested again and again in design problems.
 My partner and me use desgin patterns to deal with the atcual requirment problems.
 Our thoughts and part of the implementations are listed as follows.

 The system is a model app in swift3.x, including a basic UI.
-I strongly recommend that you use Xcode to compile the whole project for it is only a small model without many tests.
+A typical **MVC model**.
+I strongly recommend that you use **Xcode** to execute the whole project for it is only a small model without many tests.
 Besides,  it is a great  demo for green hands in ios to learn desgin patterns.
 We hope the assignment can provide guidance for others in need.
+All the **class digram** can be seen in the folder **[class diagram](class diagram)**.

 GitHub site: https://github.com/Pypy233/Library-Info-App

 # Design patterns applied

-#

 ## Component1